How much food is served on the food tour?

 What if I have dietary restrictions or allergies?

 Can I shop during the tour?

 The experience provider can only offer substitutions for vegetarians.
 Be sure to note any dietary restrictions at the time of booking so accommodations can be made.

 We ask that you please wait to shop until after the tour so that we can stay on our food-tasting schedule and continue with the informative tour and food tastings in a timely manner.
 We ask you allow time at the end of the tour to return to your favorite locations and/or stores.
 The tours are on a schedule to arrive at each tasting location so its important to stay on schedule so the food is freshly prepared for the participants.

 Is the tour wheelchair and baby stroller accessible?

-Unfortunately 2 tasting establishments on this tour are not wheelchair and stroller friendly or accessible.
+Yes, routes and tasting establishments are wheelchair and baby stroller friendly and accessible.

 Are any beverages served on the tour?

 Do we only walk around and sample food?